 Strategy 1: Spend Now, Reimburse Later

 This strategy encourages using non-HSA funds for immediate healthcare costs, allowing the HSA balance to grow tax-free.
 One of the greatest flexibilities of HSAs is the lack of a time limit for reimbursing yourself for past medical expenses, as long as you maintain proper documentation.
-For instance, if a Visteon employee paid $5,000 for medical expenses from a non-HSA account in 2023 and then contributed the maximum family limit of $8,300 to their HSA in 2024 without using it, they could reimburse themselves in December 2024 for the $5,000 spent on 2023 healthcare.
-This reimbursement would be tax-free, provided they can document the 2023 expenses.
+For instance, if a Visteon employee paid $5,000 for medical expenses from a non-HSA account in 2023 and then contributed the maximum family limit of $8,750 to their HSA in 2026 without using it, they could reimburse themselves later that year for prior-year qualified healthcare expenses.
+This reimbursement would be tax-free, provided they can document the prior-year qualified expenses.
 While this strategy allows for tax-free fund access, it may be more beneficial to preserve HSA funds for maximum tax-free growth.

 Strategy 2: HSA Withdrawals After Age 65